assembl/assembl/doc/developper_tasks.rst

     fab env_name_of_remote_env database_download
     fab env_dev database_restore
     # Make sure the database username and passwords in local.ini match the ones of the database you just downloaded
     fab env_dev app_compile #(To make sure the database schema is up to date and restore.
-YOu can also use app_compile_noupdate if you are in a hurry) fab env_dev reset_semantic_mappings
+You can also use app_compile_noupdate if you are in a hurry) fab env_dev reset_semantic_mappings
     # Grab a coffee...
     exit